Destinations Greece The Cyclades Mykonos

 Must orderthe long lunch platter + stay for the sundown DJ set

-On the headland between Paraga beach and Kavos lagoon — Soho House-owned since 2018, and now the music-led alternative to Nammos.
+On the headland between Paraga beach and Kavos lagoon: Soho House-owned since 2018, now the music-led alternative to Nammos.
 A Mediterranean kitchen, a long lunch platform, and a DJ programme (international names) that builds into a sunset set on the headland.
-Books out 2 weeks in August.
-The right pick for travellers who came for the scene-not-the-status.
+Books out two weeks ahead in August.
+Come here if you came for the scene rather than the status.

 Soho House-ownedParaga headlandReserve 2 weeks ahead

-InsiderCome for the long lunch and stay through the sunset set — that’s the arc the whole place is built around.
+InsiderCome for the long lunch and stay through the sunset set, which is the arc the whole place is built around.
 Reserve two weeks ahead in August.
-The Sunday programme is the one that books out first.
+The Sunday programme books out first.

 Principote